What Plot is Not

 It is the preponderance in total — the totality of the story, I mean — that ultimately determines whether or not the designation of melodrama applies or whether the designation of real drama applies.

-I, for instance, would argue — and have argued, the moment the movie burst onto the scene, and I am fully prepared to continue my argument — that the most melodramatic, overrated movie of all-time is Titanic.
+I, for instance, would argue that the most melodramatic, overrated movie of all-time is Titanic.

 I regard Titanic as the epitome of melodrama.

-I do not, however, think the first Terminator movie was melodrama.
+I do not, however, think the first Terminator movie is melodrama.

 Nor do I think the first two Alien movies are melodrama.

-One final thing I wish to say here about the subject of melodrama versus real drama: Shakespeare’s plots are almost always unoriginal and even undistinguished, and his themes are often fatalistic and uninspiring.
+One final thing to note about the subject of melodrama versus real drama: William Shakespeare’s plots are almost always unoriginal and even undistinguished, and his themes are often fatalistic and uninspiring.
 No person I know denies this.
-Yet you’ll rarely hear anyone, even Shakespeare’s most caustic critics these past 400 years history, describe Shakespeare’s plays as melodramatic.
+Yet you’ll rarely if ever hear anyone, even Shakespeare’s most caustic critics these past 400 years, describe Shakespeare’s plays as melodramatic.

 Why is this so?

-It is so precisely because his psychological insights and depth-of-character (i.e. motive) are the greatest the world has ever seen — and this is among hundreds and hundreds of different Shakespeare-created characters, many of whom (like Cordelia in King Lear) have only a handful of lines.
+It’s so precisely because Shakespeare’s psychological insight and depth-of-character depiction are the greatest the world has ever seen — and this is among hundreds and hundreds of different Shakespeare-created characters, many of whom (like the great Cordelia in King Lear) have only a handful of lines.

-This, reader, if you’ve ever wondered exactly why Shakespeare has persisted for so many centuries, with an undiminished reputation as a writer, is one of the two primary reasons.
+This, reader, if you’ve ever wondered precisely why Shakespeare has persisted for so many centuries, with an undiminished reputation as a writer, is one of the two primary reasons.

-Many writers throughout history — including screenplay writers into the present day, as well as innumerable writers from antiquity — have definitely achieved Shakespeare’s level of character-depth and pyschological insight.
+Many writers throughout history — including screenplay writers in the present day, as well as innumerable writers from antiquity — have most definitely achieved Shakespeare’s level of character-depth and pyschological insights.
 Some, in fact (like Dostoevsky in Crime and Punishment, Demons, and The Idiot), have surpassed Shakespeare’s character-depth and psychological insights.
-But no one — and I mean no one — has come close to Shakespeare in creating even a fraction of as many profoundly developed characters, certainly not with anything like the concise stylistic depth Shakespeare achieved.
-No one compares to this.
+But no one — and I mean no one — has come close to William Shakespeare in creating even a fraction of as many profoundly developed characters, and certainly not with anything near the concision and stylistic depth and lyricism that Shakespeare achieved.
+No one.

 Quasimodo, for instance, the unforgettable hunchback in the Hunchback of Notre Dame, is unlike any character I’m aware of, in all the world’s literature.
-I love him.
-Quasimodo is an incredible character, and he’s every bit as rich and as real and deep as any character Shakespeare ever created.
+Quasimodo is an incredible character.
+He’s every bit as rich and as real and deep as any character Shakespeare created.
 So is Dom Claude Frollo, who cared for and raised Quasimodo.
 So is the character of Gwynplaine in Victor Hugo’s novel The Man Who Laughed.
-Victor Hugo has many such characters — foremost of all them, in my opinion, even more than Quasimodo, is Jean Valjean in Les Miserables, who I have more than once, at various points in my life, argued is the greatest literary character ever created.
-This doesn't necessarily mean I like him more than any other fictional character— though I do love Jean Valjean — but rather that his psychological depth as a fictional creation, which includes most fundamentally the full and sustained depiction-of-character motive throughout the entire novel, is arguably the most complex, protracted, insightful, comprehensive, and profound in all the world’s literature.
+Victor Hugo has many such characters — foremost of all them, in my opinion, even more than Quasimodo, is Jean Valjean in Les Miserables, whom I have more than once, at various points in my life, argued is the greatest literary character ever created.
+This doesn't necessarily mean I like him more than any other fictional character — though I do love Jean Valjean — but rather that his psychological depth as a fictional creation, which includes most fundamentally the full and sustained depiction-of-character motive throughout the entirety of a very long novel, is arguably the most complex, protracted, insightful, comprehensive, and profound in all the world’s literature.
 Yet these books are by any standard massive — and most certainly compared with Shakespeare’s brief plays.